Wal-Mart investor ire could cloud annual meeting

 “Wal-Mart has given us an opportunity, with the Mexico bribery scandal, to pick up a head of steam,” said Jackie Goebel, 60, a company employee for two decades.

-Goebel belongs to a group called Organization United for Respect at Walmart, which is supported by groups including a major grocery union and has spent the last couple days encouraging stockholders to vote against several directors.
+She belongs to a group called Organization United for Respect at Walmart - which is supported by groups including a major grocery union - and has spent the last couple days encouraging fellow stockholders to vote against several directors.

-Wal-Mart has repeatedly said that it would not comment on the specific allegations until investigations are completed.
+At Friday’s meeting, Goebel also will introduce a shareholder proposal that calls on Wal-Mart to analyze and report the details of its executive compensation plan.

-A New York Times investigation published in April said that management at Wal-Mart de Mexico WALMEXV.MX, or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly and that Wal-Mart’s top brass tried to cover it up.
+A New York Times investigation published in April said that management at Wal-Mart de Mexico, or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly and that Wal-Mart’s top brass tried to cover it up.

 The allegations are being investigated by the U.S. Department of Justice, the U.S. Securities and Exchange Commission and government agencies in Mexico.
 Wal-Mart is also conducting an internal probe.